blueskycircle/etl-pipeline-template/README.md

 # Data Quality Pipeline Project

-This project implements an ETL pipeline to fetch data from an API (e.g. OpenWeatherMap), perform data quality checks using SQL, and load cleansed data into a database.
+This project implements an ETL pipeline to fetch data from an API (OpenWeatherMap), perform data quality checks using SQL, load problem data into a table for inspection and load clean data into a different table for use in analysis.

 ## Table of Contents
 - [Data Quality Pipeline Project](#data-quality-pipeline-project)